Fallinqqq/ToDo-List/README.md

 # ToDo-List :ballot_box_with_check::clipboard:
-A Simple ToDo-list application made using Java Swing for my final project for ITP 120-01WA !
+A Simple ToDo-list application made using Java Swing for my final project!

 - IMPORTANT -
 both .java files must be open in the same folder in order for the application to run correctly.